neuroailab/cs375/2025/hw1/README.md

   4. **Update** parameters via `optimizer.step()`.
 - Make sure to accumulate the training loss correctly.

-You can find a reference implementation of a PyTorch training loop here: (https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html)[https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html].
+You can find a reference implementation of a PyTorch training loop [here](https://pytorch.org/tutorials/beginner/basics/optimization_tutorial.html).

 ---